A Rush of Blood to the Head: Artwork

 The album cover for A Rush of Blood to the Head was designed by photographer Sølve Sundsbø.
 Sundsbø had been hired by fashion magazine Dazed & Confused in the late 1990s to produce a shot with a "technological feel, something all white", according to himself.
-As an artist, Sundsbø attempted to do a unique original piece, creating a shot that had never been seen before; He suggested taking shots using a three-dimensional scanning machine—used to measure head sizes for USAF fighter jet helmets—to fulfil his vision.
+As an artist, Sundsbø attempted to do a unique original piece, creating a shot that had never been seen before; he suggested taking shots using a three-dimensional scanning machine—used to measure head sizes for USAF fighter jet helmets—to fulfill his vision.

 The model for the shots, named Mim, wore all-white cosmetic makeup, along with a coloured twill cape, to aesthetically produce optimal and desired results.
-The scanner could not properly identify some of the colors on the cape, so they were replaced with digital spikes, and the head in the image was chopped as the machine was unable to scan more than about thirty centimeters in height at a time.
+The scanner could not properly identify some of the colors on the cape, so they were replaced with digital spikes, and the head in the image was chopped as the machine was unable to scan more than about thirty centimetres in height at a time.
 At first, Sundsbø had mixed feelings about the image, stating that when he first saw the result, he was terrified.
 "I thought it was so beautiful, but I was sure the magazine was never going to run it."
 The editor of the magazine, however, absolutely loved the image, and eventually featured it in one of their publications.
 After seeing the image in a publication of the magazine, Chris Martin approached Sundsbø for proper permission to use the image as the cover of A Rush of Blood to the Head.
 For the album's singles, Martin asked Sundsbø for any ideas; Sundsbø suggested scanning the head of each member of the band.

-The album booklet contains only two photos; One with Coldplay in a location that was rumoured to be a forest, and one with the band in a recording studio.
+The album booklet contains only two photos; one with Coldplay in a location that was rumoured to be a forest, and one with the band in a recording studio.
 The album cover was among the ten chosen by the Royal Mail for a set of "Classic Album Cover" postage stamps issued in January 2010.